UniErase: Towards Balanced and Precise Unlearning in Language Models: Conclusion

 \section{Conclusion}

-In this work, we propose UniErase, a novel and universal method for LLM unlearning by directly modifying the internal parameters.
-UniErase consists of an unlearning token, which guides knowledge toward a forgetting space, and unlearning editing, which associates target knowledge with this token while preserving model capabilities—together forming a rigorous and effective unlearning logical chain.
-Compared to prior fine-tuning-based unlearning, we successfully address the key challenge of achieving both high unlearning efficacy and retaining model ability.
-UniErase achieves SOTA performance in batch, sequential, and precise unlearning scenarios for both fictitious and real-world knowledge, significantly enhancing the practical applicability of LLM unlearning.
+In this work, we propose \ourmethod, a novel paradigm for LLM unlearning that operates by directly modifying internal model parameters. \ourmethod introduces two key components: the \textit{Unlearning Token}, which directs targeted knowledge toward a designated forgetting space, and the \textit{Unlearning Edit} (Udit), which associates specific knowledge with this token while preserving general capabilities.
+Compared to existing fine-tuning-based approaches, \ourmethod successfully addresses two critical challenges of \textit{balanced unlearning} and \textit{precise unlearning}.
+To evaluate our paradigm, employing Llama family LLMs, we compare against 8 baseline methods and provide a comprehensive assessment of post-unlearning model performance on 4 general capability datasets. \ourmethod demonstrates superior performances across batch, sequential, and precise scenarios for both fictitious and real-world knowledge, substantially advancing the practical applicability of LLM unlearning techniques.